fubark/cyber/docs/docs.md

 map.remove 123

 -- Iterating a list.
-for map as val, key:
+for map each val, key:
     print '{key} -> {value}'
 ```